xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 ### Foxx Queries

 Writing long AQL queries in JavaScript can quickly become unwieldy.
-As of 2.3 ArangoDB bundles the [ArangoDB Query Builder](https://npmjs.org/package/aqb) module that provides a JavaScript API for writing complex AQL queries without string concatenation.
+As of 2.3 AvocadoDB bundles the [AvocadoDB Query Builder](https://npmjs.org/package/aqb) module that provides a JavaScript API for writing complex AQL queries without string concatenation.
 All built-in functions that accept AQL strings now support query builder instances directly.
 Additionally Foxx provides a method `Foxx.createQuery` for creating parametrized queries that can return Foxx models or apply arbitrary transformations to the query results.

 ### Foxx Sessions

 The session functionality in Foxx has been completely rewritten.
 The old `activateAuthentication` API is still supported but may be deprecated in the future.
 The new `activateSessions` API supports cookies or configurable headers, provides optional JSON Web Token and cryptographic signing support and uses the new sessions Foxx app.

-ArangoDB 2.3 provides Foxx apps for user management and salted hash-based authentication which can be replaced with or supplemented by alternative implementations.
-For an example app using both the built-in authentication and OAuth2 see the [Foxx Sessions Example app](https://github.com/arangodb/foxx-sessions-example).
+AvocadoDB 2.3 provides Foxx apps for user management and salted hash-based authentication which can be replaced with or supplemented by alternative implementations.
+For an example app using both the built-in authentication and OAuth2 see the [Foxx Sessions Example app](https://github.com/avocadodb/foxx-sessions-example).

 ### Foxx Queues